timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 From this definition,
-a logical next step is to use the IFS "unburdening process" to release the burdens, the intrusive memories.
+a logical next step is to use the IFS "unburdening process" to release the burdens, i.e. the intrusive memories.
-By name, the process focuses on "getting rid of this thing."
+As suggested by its name,
-Despite our wishes otherwise,
+the unburdening process focuses on "getting rid of something."
-the unburdening process is a long journey.
+However, despite our wishes otherwise, unburdening is a long journey.
 It begins with
 making contact with the parts of our mind holding the burdens.
 We make contact by exploring "trailheads."

 Weiss writes that

 > A *trailhead* is an experience or difficulty in your life